Michael Jackson

-Jackson is one of the best-selling music artists of all time, with estimated sales of over 400million records worldwide.
-He had 13 Billboard Hot 100 number-one singles (third highest of any artist in the Hot 100 era) and was the first artist to have a top-ten single in the Billboard Hot 100 in five different decades.
-His honors include 15 Grammy Awards, 6 Brit Awards, a Golden Globe Award, and 39 Guinness World Records, including the "Most Successful Entertainer of All Time".
-Jackson's inductions include the Rock and Roll Hall of Fame (twice), the Vocal Group Hall of Fame, the Songwriters Hall of Fame, the Dance Hall of Fame (the only recording artist to be inducted), and the Rhythm and Blues Music Hall of Fame.
+Jackson is one of the best-selling music artists of all time, with estimated sales of over 500 million records.
+He holds a joint-record for a male solo artist with 13 Billboard Hot 100 number-one singles and is the only artist to have a top-ten single in six decades.
+Jackson was inducted into numerous halls of fame, including the Rock and Roll Hall of Fame twice, the Songwriters Hall of Fame, and the Dance Hall of Fame.
+One of the most-awarded music artists in history, he received 13 Grammy Awards, the Grammy Legend Award, and the Grammy Lifetime Achievement Award; 26 American Music Awards; 12 World Music Awards; six Brit Awards; and three presidential honors.
+Having donated an estimated $500 million, Jackson is credited with setting a standard for celebrity charity.
+In 2024, half of his music catalogue was sold to Sony for $600 million, the largest music acquisition for a single artist in history.

 Life and career

 Early life and the Jackson 5 (1958–1975)

 Michael Joseph Jackson was born in Gary, Indiana, on August 29, 1958.
 He was the eighth of ten children in the Jackson family, a working-class African-American family living in a two-bedroom house on Jackson Street.
-His mother, Katherine Esther Jackson (née Scruse), played clarinet and piano, had aspired to be a country-and-western performer, and worked part-time at Sears.
+His mother, Katherine Jackson (née Scruse), played clarinet, cello, and piano, had aspired to be a country-and-western performer, and worked part-time at Sears.
 She was a Jehovah's Witness.
-His father, Joseph Walter "Joe" Jackson, a former boxer, was a crane operator at U.S. Steel and played guitar with a local rhythm and blues band, the Falcons, to supplement the family's income.
-Joe's great-grandfather, July "Jack" Gale, was a US Army scout; family lore held that he was also a Native American medicine man.
+His father, Joe Jackson, was a former boxer, crane operator at US Steel, and guitarist for local rhythm and blues band the Falcons.
 Michael grew up with three sisters (Rebbie, La Toya, and Janet) and five brothers (Jackie, Tito, Jermaine, Marlon, and Randy).
-A sixth brother, Marlon's twin Brandon, died shortly after birth.
+A sixth brother, Marlon's twin Brandon, died shortly after his birth.

-In 1964, Michael and Marlon joined the Jackson Brothers—a band formed by their father which included Jackie, Tito, and Jermaine—as backup musicians playing congas and tambourine.
-Michael said his father told him he had a "fat nose", and physically and emotionally abused him during rehearsals.
-He recalled that Joe often sat in a chair with a belt in his hand as he and his siblings rehearsed, ready to punish any mistakes.
+In 1964, Michael and Marlon joined the Jackson Brothers—a band formed by their father which included Jackie, Tito and Jermaine—as backup musicians playing congas and tambourine.
+Michael said his father physically and emotionally abused him during rehearsals; he recalled that Joe often sat in a chair with a belt in his hand, ready to punish any mistakes.
 Joe acknowledged that he regularly whipped Michael.
-Katherine said that although whipping came to be considered abuse, it was a common way to discipline children when Michael was growing up.
 Jackie, Tito, Jermaine and Marlon denied that their father was abusive and said that the whippings, which had a deeper impact on Michael because he was younger, kept them disciplined and out of trouble.
 Michael said that during his youth he was lonely and isolated.